clojure/data.csv/README.md

   * Fixed keyword params for `write-csv`

 * Release 0.1.1 on 2012-02-14
-  * Added qoute? keyword param to write-csv
+  * Added quote? keyword param to write-csv
   * Code cleanup

 * Release 0.1.0 on 2011-08-26